Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Loss and magnetization mechanisms

 Within each strand, we can define four types of loss contributions: (i)~hysteresis loss $\physt$, due to axial hysteretic currents flowing in superconducting filaments in under-critical regime, (ii)~eddy loss $\peddy$, due to induced axial currents flowing in the normal conducting matrix, (iii)~IF coupling loss $\pif$, due to transverse currents flowing in the matrix~\cite{morgan1970theoretical}, and (iv)~ohmic loss $\pohm$, due to axial resistive currents flowing both in the filaments and the matrix as a result of current sharing when (some parts of the) filaments are in over-critical regime~\cite{stekly1965stable}.

 The total loss $\ptot$ is the sum of these contributions:

-The different loss contributions influence each other~\cite{campbell1982general, dular2024coupled} and their interplay makes the calculation of the total loss with analytical models particularly challenging to perform.
-In the next section, we introduce a reference Rutherford cable model that allows for a numerical description of the different loss components, accounting for their interplay.
+The different loss contributions influence each other~\cite{campbell1982general, dular2024coupled} and their interaction makes the calculation of the total loss with analytical models particularly challenging to perform.
+In the next section, we introduce a reference Rutherford cable model that allows for a numerical description of the different loss components, accounting for their interaction.
 It is used as a reference model for the homogenized cable model of Section~\ref{sec_homogenized}.